 For a more detailed look at those we expect to make the cut, check out GR’s AEW roster guide.

-AEW video game legends: a Sting in this tale
+AEW video game legends must include Sting

 Appealing to old-school fans is critical when it comes to sales of wrestling games, which is why WWE repeatedly crams its sim offerings, and more offbeat efforts such as WWE 2K Battlegrounds, full of famous names from yesteryear.
-Yet while both FIFA 21 and PES 2021 offer the opportunity to play as Diego Maradona, Frank Rijkaard and Fernando Torres, there’s less-than-zero chance of The Rock or Steve Austin appearing in a TNA game.
+Yet while both FIFA 21 and PES 2021 offered the opportunity to play as Diego Maradona, Frank Rijkaard and Fernando Torres, there’s less-than-zero chance of The Rock or Steve Austin appearing in a TNA game.

-However, the hot newcomer can call upon some familiar veteran names, in addition to Jericho and Hardy.
+However, the hot newcomer can call upon some familiar veteran names, in addition to Jericho and the Hardyz.
 Former WCW world champion Sting – himself a major attraction of WWE 2K in recent times – debuted in 2020 and will surely be front and centre of the video game.
 Arn Anderson, Billy Gunn, Jake ‘The Snake’ Roberts and Taz all have on-air roles and could receive makeovers to represent their prime years, and Bret Hart can also be considered an outside bet.
 The ‘Hitman’ has never been shy of criticising WWE and made a surprise one-off appearance for AEW at Double Or Nothing in May 2019.

 “I do have a lot of fondness for what they’re trying to do, and I support them,” he said at the time.
 “I hope they become a real big wrestling company in the next year.”
 Well, that last part came true…